Utcassyxz/DriverUS/schemes/Obstacle Management/psuedocode_obstacle.md

     Else:
         Continue along the default path

-    If mask detects red and the gyro
+    If gyro detects 2 laps and camera detects red:
+        Turn around and run another obstacle lap.
+        Initialize parking model:
+            If the parking zone is detected:
+                Slow down and align to park
+                Stop when parked
+    Else if gyro detects 2 laps and camera detects green:
+        Continue to run the obstacle run for one lap Initialize parking model:
             If the parking zone is detected:
                 Slow down and align to park
                 Stop when parked

 End
 ```